thesephist/dotink/content/posts/inkfmt.md

 5  ))
 ```

-Two places for us to indent the code, contained within two nested pairs of parentheses.
+There are two places for us to indent the code, contained within two nested pairs of parentheses.
 It seems like we could keep track of how deeply nested we are in parentheses at each line of code, and use that to tell us how far to indent each line.
 But this doesn't quite get us to the formatting above, which is the desired output.

 If we indent each line simply by keeping track of open and closed parentheses, line 3 shouldn't be indented any differently than line 2.
 In line 3, we open two parentheses, and close two parentheses.
 So we've opened net-zero parentheses, and we should keep the previous line's indentation, which is a sensible thing to do in `(B)` here: